guidouil/PicoCalcStuffs/README.md

 A windows 95 emulator, needs the `w95.wav` file to be in the same directory as the `w95.bas` file to work "properly".

 Launch it using `run "w95` command.

+## win10

+The windows 10 loading screen with a twist.

+Launch it using `run "win10` command.